Sudan: Darfur Town Destroyed

 The magnitude of the violence since April in Darfur is significant even in a region that has witnessed countless atrocities against civilians for two decades.
 Over 400,000 Darfuris were already refugees in Chad as a result of earlier violence.

 Since 2019, Massalit and other non-Arab communities, many displaced since the conflict of the early 2000s, have borne the brunt of renewed attacks by Arab militias, supported by the Rapid Support Forces (RSF).
-Sudanese government security forces, responsible for protecting civilians since UN/AU peacekeeping forces pulled out of Darfur in 2021, have repeatedly failed to protect targeted communities.
+Sudanese government security forces, responsible for protecting civilians since UN/AU peacekeeping forces pulled out of Darfur following the termination of its mandate in late 2020, have repeatedly failed to protect targeted communities.
 Self-defense groups have emerged in some Massalit communities.

 The town of Misterei, 42 kilometers south of El Genaina, West Darfur's capital, and 7 kilometers from the border with Chad, is home to about 46,000 people.
 Its residents are from largely farming communities, primarily Massalit, but also ethnic Zaghawa and Bargo, and nomadic Arab communities.
 The town has at least six schools, a hospital, a police station, a courthouse, a stadium, and a market that serves as the commercial hub for area villages.